 Chapter 1 of Better Than Carrots or Sticks continues by describing the danger of things such as humiliation.
 Shame or humiliation will not work to improve a classroom environment.
 The chapter continues by describing school climate and how it affects student achievement.
 This data is compelling but I feel I’m left looking for specific ways to move from punishments to restoration.
 The chapter ends with a list of 3 tiers of interventions which seem similar to many school wide behavior systems such as MTSS (Multi tiered systems of support) and other system processes to support students.
 Again, I feel left searching for specifics for ways to move my classroom into restoration.

 The big ideas in chapter 1 leave me wanting to read more.
 Do any of my practices create humiliation or shame?
 How can I change my Daily Engagement Assessment to move from punishment to relationships?
+Should I scrap the Daily Engagement Assessment completely?

 Should I be opening the year with a focus on relationships to each other in respect to processing comprehensible Latin?
 Is communication home to parents punishment or restoration?
 Can it be either?
 If so, how do we guide the conversation toward restoration instead of punishment?
 Will I find the answers I’m looking for in Chapter 2 – Self Regulated Learning of Better Than Carrots or Sticks?
 Don’t wait to pick up your copy today and transform the daily interactions in your classroom.